 In a road accident, it doesn’t matter what type of vehicle you were a passenger in, you could have been in a car, motorbike, public transport or taxi, if someone else’s negligence led to you being injured, then you have a valid claim for compensation.
 Usually, the passenger in any road traffic accident is the…

 Pedestrians are considered to be some of the most vulnerable and at-risk road users there are.
 The potential of sustaining a severe injury to a pedestrian hit by a motor vehicle is very high.
 Being hit by a moving car, even at a relatively low speed can easily result in severe soft tissue injuries, fractures…

-Since 1930, all vehicles licensed for road use in the UK are required to take out insurance against third party risks, which should provide cover for any accidents causing damage or injury to people, vehicles, animals or property.
-Sadly, with the rising cost of premiums comes an increased tendency of some drivers to “take the…
+Since 1930, all vehicles licensed for road use in the United Kingdom have been required to take out insurance against third party risks, which should provide cover for any accidents causing damage or injury to people, vehicles, animals or property.
+Sadly, with rising cost of premiums comes an increased tendency of some drivers to “take…